 It expects all internal and external personnel of the laboratory to be competent and act impartially.
 This standard doesn’t refer all personnel at this clause, but only those who might influence the results of laboratory activities.

 Aside from personnel directly working in testing/calibration/sampling activities, the requirement also covers personnel who are indirectly involved, such as technical personnel.

 - personnel that perform maintenance of the equipment;

 - personnel who evaluate suppliers;

 - personnel who maintain the management system and internal auditing activities.

-Meanwhile, there are competence requirements that must be documented:
+Meanwhile, there are competency requirements that must be documented:

 - technical knowledge;

-Moreover, procedure and records are expected for selection, supervision training, authorization, and monitoring of a personnel’s competence.
+Moreover, procedures and records are expected for selection, supervision training, authorization, and monitoring of a personnel’s competence.